9 Tips How to Avoid Losing Money in the Stock Market

-Many investors and entrepreneurs find success investing in the stock market following a few simple rules.
-They master the simple methods to grow and compound their money.
+Many investors and entrepreneurs find success in the stock market by following a few simple rules.
+They master simple methods to grow and compound their money over time.

 On the other hand, some investors fail.
-They lose so much money trading.
-They wonder what went wrong, what mistakes they made, and how to stop losing money in the stock market.
+They lose so much money trough trading.
+They wonder what went wrong, what mistakes they made, and how they can stop losing money in the stock market.

 how to avoid losing money in the stock market